 ACV may also help with patches of seborrheic dermatitis on the skin.

-- Dab the dilute vinegar mixture (1 tablespoon of ACV to 10 ounces of water) directly on the affected skin.
+- Dab the diluted vinegar mixture (1/2 to 1 tablespoon of ACV to 10 ounces of water) directly on the affected skin.

 - Leave on the skin for a few minutes and rinse.